SixArm/unix-system-version-information/README.md

   * Print the OS name, version, build, and related information.

-  * Run reliably cross platform, to work well on all flavors of Unix.
+  * Run cross platform on many Unix systems and Unix-like systems.

   * Print information that may be useful for diagnostics and debugging.